 Scripture emphasis’s that faith is the driving force behind people being restored.
 Faith was and still is fundamental in receiving healing from Jesus Christ.
 Faith is the crucial element of Christianity.
 It’s our faith together with the word of God which gives us strength, hope and love.
 Psalm 125:1 “Those who trust in and rely on the Lord [with confident expectation] Are like Mount Zion, which cannot be moved but remains forever.”

 Another healing in the Gospel of Mark is when a blind man was brought to Jesus in Bethsaida.
-Jesus had spat on his eyes and then laid hands on him.
+Jesus had spat on his hand and then laid hands on him.
 He asked the blind man if he saw anything.
 The blind man looked up and said he saw people, but they looked like trees walking.
 Then Jesus placed His hands on the man’s eyes again.
 The blind man fixed his gaze on objects and his sight was restored (Mark 8:22-25).
 This is an example of when healing occurs little by little.
 Sometimes healings don’t happen instantly.

 Prayer is our lifeline to God when sickness overwhelms us.
 As a Christian, prayer encourages us to keep going and to never give up.
 It’s a direct connection to Jesus when things get rough and when we need the strength to get up each day and put one foot in front of the other.